kitesurfr/LoanReader/README.md

 # LoanReader
-Reades Zonky API and prints new leans every 5 minutes
+Reads Zonky API and prints new leans every 5 minutes